ddaly2/HoundSocialMedia/README.md

 # HoundSocialMedia
-A theoretical social media landing page
+A conceptual social media landing page

+The landing page was built with Bootstrap and Inspired by Angela Yu at the App Brewery.